Pylons/pyramid_blogr/docs/authorization.rst

                  ...

-Now if you try to visit the links to create/update entries you will see that they actually respond with 403 HTTP status.
+Now if you try to visit the links to create/update entries you will see that they actually respond with 403 HTTP status because pyramid detects that there there is no user object that has `edit` or `create` permissions.

 **Our views are secured!**